srinivasyadav18/xapian-gsoc-plan/proposal.rst

 I am confident enough that the project would be implemented and completed properly on time.
-If in case some thing goes wrong , I would continue the work on go bindnigs after GSoC timeline as I am very much interested in this project and love to contribute to xapian and woud like to maintain xapian go bindings Im allowed to.
+If in case some thing goes wrong , I would continue the work on go bindnigs after GSoC timeline as I am very much interested in this project and love to contribute to xapian and woud like to maintain xapian go bindings if Im allowed to.
 (Later after GSoC period)

 Project Timeline